-The relationship requires thought, and planning.
+The relationship requires thought and planning.
 You have to think about where you want your kids to be in 18 years, and then plan what you need to intentionally do to get them there.
 You can’t approach your parenting casually and just hope for the best.

 To be successful in your parenting, you need to be purposeful.

-Unfortunately as busy moms we often fail to plan for intentional training, then when a problem comes up we try to come up with a quick fix. rather than taking time to address the important heart issues.
+Unfortunately, as busy moms, we often fail to plan for intentional training.
+Then, when a problem comes up we try to come up with a quick fix. rather than taking time to address the important heart issues.
 Often those problems could have been avoided if we had started earlier and guided our children intentionally in the right direction to avoid that bump in the road.

-Being intentional as a mom will require some time and effort on your part, but your children are worth it!
+It requires some time and effort on your part, but your children are worth it!
 Make a commitment to invest in them purposefully as you bring them up in the nurture and admonition of the Lord.

 If you join, you will receive a daily email for 5 days.
-Each email will include a way you can be intentional as a mom, as well as a challenge to take action on that idea.
+Each email will include a way you can be intentional as a busy mom, as well as a challenge to take action on that idea.